qhool/erbi/doc/erbi_connection.md

 <br></br>

-<p>Prepare with cacheing.</p>
+Prepare with cacheing.

-<pre><tt>This function is the same as prepare/2 except if the statement has been previously
-prepared on this connection, a cached statement handle may be returned.</tt></pre>
+This function is the same as prepare/2 except if the statement has been previously prepared on this connection, a cached statement handle may be returned.
 <a name="rollback-1"></a>

 ### rollback/1 ###